jaggzh/image-roitui/README.md

 ### Overview

 **image-roitui** is a text-based tool for selecting a Region Of Interest (ROI) or a bounding box in an image using the terminal.
 It uses **chafa** for image display, allowing for 24-bit RGB / full-color text-based manipulation.

+*****It does NOT use sixels or anything.
+It's actual text (but is using chafa's 'symbols' / UTF8 support for higher "resolution" simulation.)**

 The tool features a text UI where users can select regions using keyboard commands, similar to `vi` (`hjkl` keys for movement).
 This tool is especially useful for those who prefer working in a terminal environment or need quick manipulations without a GUI.

 ### Screenshots
 ![Selection ROI of dog image](screenshots/dog.png)